Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Proposed SFCHD Dataset

-Our annotation team consists of six professional security inspectors and the three graduate students who have undergone specialized training.
-Each instance in TCRSF is annotated by the six professional security inspectors.
+\textit{Professional Annotation:} Our annotation team consists of six professional security inspectors and the three graduate students who have undergone specialized training.
+Each instance in SFCHD is annotated by the six professional security inspectors.
 After annotation, three graduate students who are not involved in the labeling process were invited to review the annotations, ensuring that every image and every annotation in the dataset is completely accurate.